a5221985/tutorials/Java/java_multithreading_concurrency_and_performance_optimization.md

 			}

 		1. `count` and `average` are shared by multiple threads
+		2. Expected averge - 5 ms + 1/2 ms (for thread to wakeup, capture timestamp)
+4. Summary
+	1. Atomic operations
+		1. Assignments to primitive types (excluding double and long)
+		2. Assignments to references
+		3. Assignments to `double` and `long` using `volatile` keyword
+	2. Metrics capturing Use Case
+		1. Without interfering with application itself
+	3. Knowledge about atomic operations is key to high performance

 ### Quiz 7: Atomic Operations, Volatile & Metrics Practical Example ###
 ### Coding Exercise 3: Min - Max Metrics ###